Provable Filter for Real-world Graph Clustering: Experiments on Clustering

 \subsection{Datasets}

-For fairness, we select benchmark datasets commonly used for graph clustering tasks.
-For the homophilic graph, we opt for five datasets: Cora, CiteSeer, Pubmed \cite{Cora}, Amazon Photo (AMAP) \cite{AMAP}, USA Air-Traffic (UAT) \cite{EAT}.
-For the heterophilic graph, six datasets are chosen, Chameleon and Squirrel are page-page networks focused on specific topics sourced from Wikipedia \cite{rozemberczki2021multi}; Carnegie Mellon University collected webgraphs from multiple computer science departments at various universities\footnote{http://www.cs.cmu.edu/afs/cs.cmu.edu/project/theo-11/www/wwkb/}, including Cornell, Wisconsin, and Washington.
-Roman-empire is derived from the Roman Empire article on English Wikipedia, chosen as one of the longest articles available on the platform \cite{Roman}.
-The calculation of the homophily ratio follows \cite{Geom-GCN}, where a large value indicates high homophily.
-The statistics of these datasets are summarized in Table \ref{tab::datasets}.
+To ensure comparability, we select benchmark datasets that are widely used in graph clustering research.
+For homophilic graphs, we consider five benchmark datasets: Cora, CiteSeer, Pubmed \cite{Cora}, Amazon Photo (AMAP) \cite{AMAP}, and USA Air-Traffic (UAT) \cite{EAT}.
+For heterophilic graphs, we select six datasets.
+Chameleon and Squirrel are page-page networks covering specific topics and sourced from Wikipedia \cite{rozemberczki2021multi}.
+Webgraphs from multiple computer science departments at various universities were collected by Carnegie Mellon University\footnote{http://www.cs.cmu.edu/afs/cs.cmu.edu/project/theo-11/www/wwkb/}, including Cornell, Wisconsin, and Washington.
+Roman-Empire is derived from the Roman Empire article on English Wikipedia and is selected as one of the longest articles available on the platform \cite{Roman}.
+Additionally, we include two large-scale graph datasets: the image relationship network Flickr \cite{Flickr} and the social network Twitch-Gamers \cite{twitch}.
+The homophily ratio is computed following \cite{Geom-GCN}, where higher values indicate stronger homophily.
+The key statistics of these datasets are summarized in Table \ref{tab::datasets}.